Parameters by theme

 Entity-level sentiment analysis

-Sentiment analysis of the entities recognised in the text are broken down by body and title, but also for each mention of the entity.
+Sentiment analysis of the entities recognised in the text is broken down by body and title, but also for each mention of the entity.
 Each object contains the sentiment polarity, score, frequency and mention index.
 Take a look at the following example:

 {